-- It is expected that students will attend all in-person lectures.
+• It is expected that students will attend all lectures.
 Lectures may include course material not available on D2L.
-Students are expected to participate and to contribute to classroom discussions (UNB policy). - Computer labs are compulsory and must be completed during in-person Wednesday afternoon sessions.
+Students are expected to participate and to contribute to classroom discussions (UNB policy).
+Wednesday afternoon computer labs are compulsory.

 Extensions or penalties for late work, missed exams, late for test/exam: